asgeba/green-distortion/README.md

 ## Green Distortion Audio Plugin

-This project presents the design and development of Green Distortion, a lightweight, CPU effeicent audio distortion plugin in which is aimed at creating a professional level signal distortion whilst maintaining a low CPU usage and a close to 0ms latency.
+This project presents the design and development of Green Distortion, a lightweight, CPU effeicent audio distortion plugin which is aimed at creating a professional level audio distortion whilst maintaining a low CPU usage and a close to 0ms latency.
 Built with the [JUCE] (https://juce.com) framework

 ## Features